nheinsdorf/topwave/docs/examples/benalcazar-bernevig-hughes.rst

     supercell.set_open_boundaries('xy')

 Weird.
-Why is there no
+Why is there no well we have to calculate

 .. ipython:: python